GGLAB-KU/paradise/README.md

 # PARADISE: Evaluating Implicit Reasoning Skills of Language Models with Procedural Warnings and Tips Dataset

+**Note:** This is a preliminary version of this Github repository, which will be updated with a rigorous documentation.

 This repository contains the code and resources for the paper titled "PARADISE: Evaluating Implicit Reasoning Skills of Language Models with Procedural Warnings and Tips Dataset."
 The paper introduces PARADISE, a dataset designed to evaluate the implicit reasoning skills of language models.
 The dataset focuses on procedural warnings and tips associated with achieving specific goals in how-to tutorials.
 The evaluation tasks include tip and warning inference, requiring models to distinguish the correct warning/tip for a given goal without access to intermediate instructions.

 ## Repository Structure